How to choose the right Performance Testing tool?

 4. Skilled Resources

 • Do not choose such a tool which does not have skilled resources in the market.
-It may lead to extra payout to the resource and project expenditure may get direct impact.
+It may lead to extra payout to the resource and project expenditure may get a direct impact.

 5. Tool Support

-• The dedicated support team is always better than Google so prefer the tool which has proper support on the operational issues.
+• The dedicated support team is always better than Google so prefer the tool which has proper support on operational issues.
 Licensed tools always win this race.

 • Only having the tool support team is not enough, there should be proper issue management and tracker system where you can raise the ticket or chat with the team.
 Such options help to solve the issue as quickly as possible and meet the project timelines.